eukaryote/amazonsmiley/README.rst

 at the top and then choose 'Load unpacked extension...' and select the base directory of this repo to load the extension.

-There are no configuration options, and the extension asks for only the minimum privileges needed to redirect requests.
+The extension asks for only the minimum privileges needed to redirect requests.

 Feedback and suggestions for improvement are welcome.
 This is my first browser extension.